$4,216.00 - $6,576.00 Monthly

 In cooperation with other agencies and service providers, you will work with customers to complete comprehensive assessments and develop an Individualized Plan for Employment (IPE) to achieve their employment goals.
 In this role, you will independently provide vocational rehabilitation counseling and case management to a caseload of students, youth, and adults with disabilities to assist them in achieving a competitive employment outcome.

-Some of what you will be doing
+Some of what you will be doing:

-• You will learn to serve a caseload of 50-110 DVR customers
+• You will learn to serve a caseload of 50-110 DVR customers.

-• Determine each customer’s eligibility for vocational rehabilitation services necessary to achieve their employment goal
+• Determine each customer’s eligibility for vocational rehabilitation services necessary to achieve their employment goal.

-• Provide vocational rehabilitation counseling and support
+• Provide vocational rehabilitation counseling and support.

-• Conduct comprehensive assessments of customer needs identifying the disability-related barriers to employment that require VR services
+• Conduct comprehensive assessments of customer needs identifying the disability-related barriers to employment that require VR services.

-• Arrange and interpret results of diagnostic testing and other vocational rehabilitation assessment tools; obtain benefit reports and interpret results to assist and counsel customers
+• Arrange and interpret results of diagnostic testing and other vocational rehabilitation assessment tools; obtain benefit reports and interpret results to assist and counsel customers.

-• Assist customers in developing and implementing an Individual Plan for Employment and monitor progress toward completion of employment goals
+• Assist customers in developing and implementing an Individual Plan for Employment and monitor progress toward completion of employment goals.

-• Maintain close working relationships with those who jointly serve DVR customers; promote DVR programs to the public and employers, and conduct outreach in the community to share information about DVR services
+• Maintain close working relationships with those who jointly serve DVR customers; promote DVR programs to the public and employers and conduct outreach in the community to share information about DVR services.

-• Lead group orientations, workshops, and related activities to facilitate informed choices and prepare customers for employment
+• Lead group orientations, workshops, and related activities to facilitate informed choices and prepare customers for employment.

-Who should apply
+Who should apply:

-• Current Certification as a Rehabilitation Counselor by the Commission on Rehabilitation Counselor Certification (CRCC)
+• Current Certification as a Rehabilitation Counselor by the Commission on Rehabilitation Counselor Certification (CRCC).

-• Or, a master's degree in rehabilitation counseling, psychology, counseling, or a field related to vocational rehabilitation (such as one that promotes the physical, psychosocial, or vocational well-being of people with disabilities)
+• Or a master's degree in rehabilitation counseling, psychology, counseling, or a field related to vocational rehabilitation (such as one that promotes the physical, psychosocial, or vocational well-being of people with disabilities).

-• Or, a master's degree with at least 18 quarter or 12 semester credit hours of rehabilitation counseling courses, plus 6 months of paid/unpaid vocational counseling, job placement, vocational assessment, or other areas of rehabilitation counseling experience
+• Or a master's degree with at least 18 quarter or 12 semester credit hours of rehabilitation counseling courses, plus 6 months of paid/unpaid vocational counseling, job placement, vocational assessment, or other areas of rehabilitation counseling experience.

 OR